 ＜Open Call Project SOCIAL DIVE＞

-Born in Soma, Fukushima Prefecture, and holding an atlier there, Miki Momma has been interviewing and drawing contemporary equestrians.
-For the biennale, the artist will use the method of traditional ink painting to create almost life sized installations of herds of horses galloping through indoor and outdoor spaces across sites in Tokyo with ties to Heishomon.
+Born in Soma City in Fukushima Prefecture, where the lineage of Taira no Masakado is still alive, Miki Momma has been interviewing and painting contemporary equestrians.
+For the biennale, the artist will use the method of traditional ink painting to create almost life sized installations of herds of horses galloping through indoor and outdoor spaces across various sites.

 1: Heishomon sent toward the river in battle, crosses a wave created by the Big Dipper and Northern Star, the artwork recreates the legendary victory.
 It is said he battled along the lower reaches of the Tonegawa River that flows close to the venue.
 Photo by Shinya Kogure